 Derrick Spiva Jr. is a composer and musician based in the Los Angeles area who often integrates music practices from different cultural traditions around the world into his work with classical music communities.
 The Los Angeles Times has described his music as “something to savor” and “enormous fun to listen to.”
-During his studies at the University of California, Los Angeles and the California Institute of the Arts, music across many cultures became an integral part of his musical vocabulary.
+During his studies at UCLA and the California Institute of the Arts, music across many cultures became an integral part of his musical vocabulary.

 Derrick passionately believes in music as a doorway into understanding other cultures and different ways of living.
 Through learning the music of other cultures, the opportunity for dialogue rather than conflict between strangers is opened, and our society can become one with less conflict due to cultural misunderstanding.
 He is deeply invested in fostering creative and effective collaboration between artists of different disciplines and traditions.

 Derrick studied classical music with Ian Krouse, Alex Shapiro, Paul Chihara and David Rosenboom while also studying West African music and dance with Kobla Ladzekpo; Persian music theory with Pirayeh Pourafar and Houman Pourmehdi; Balkan music theory with Tzvetanka Varimezova; and tala (rhythmic cycles) in Hindustani classical music with Swapan Chaudhuri and Aashish Khan.

 Derrick’s works have been premiered by the Los Angeles Chamber Orchestra, UCLA Philhamonia, Los Angeles Electric 8, Chapman University Wind Ensemble, the Salastina Music Society, Super Devoiche (Bulgarian Women’s Choir), Lian Ensemble (Persian Ensemble), Exigence, among other groups.